 Interdisciplinary Frontiers Program (RISE and IFHA)

 The intended outcome of IFP is to empower faculty teams to become competitive in securing major funding from government, private industry, philanthropic and other external sources to support transformative interdisciplinary research and creative activities.
-Successful proposals will be those with the greatest potential for scientific, social and cultural impact as judged by factors including interdisciplinary design, innovativeness, originality, impact on graduate and undergraduate interdisciplinary training opportunities, and potential for generating new grants and contracts and economic development.
+Successful proposals are those that demonstrated the greatest potential for scientific, social and cultural impact as judged by factors including interdisciplinary design, innovativeness, originality, impact on graduate and undergraduate interdisciplinary training opportunities, and potential for generating new grants and contracts and economic development.

 Objectives of the Interdisciplinary Frontiers Program (IFP)

 The main objective of IFP is to support the development of internationally recognized interdisciplinary themes from across the UC Davis campus in all the schools and colleges.
-These themes will be expected to:
+These themes are expected to:

 - Conduct outcomes-based and mission-oriented research and creative activities across the boundaries of disciplines;

 - Advance the frontiers of human knowledge and experience;

 - Enhance opportunities for undergraduate research and interdisciplinary graduate student and postdoctoral fellow training;

 - Drive the creation of intellectual property, where appropriate;